ddanssaert/cgml-specification/README.md

 - Richer event context objects (standardized fields for `on.move`/`on.play`).
 - Library packages: trick-taking core, drafting core, deck-builder core with examples and tests.
 - Formal deprecation policy and migration tooling (lint autofixes for `SET_GAME_STATE` -> `SET_STATE`).
+- Generic **FOR_EACH** action for arbitrary lists, not just players.
+- Distinct/operator support: `distinct`, `group_by` (add examples).
+- Dynamic filtering of options for `REQUEST_INPUT` using expressions.
+- Rich event context schemas for standardized triggers/actions.
+- Clarify rank comparison: engines must require `rank_value` where relevant; no implicit coercion.
+- Add further aggregation/grouping and `list` pattern operators.